Learn to Manage Irrigation Systems for All Sorts of Horticulture Needs

 Contact an enterprise involved in irrigation management.
 Ask them for information on their water restriction policy.
 When are water restrictions enforced and how do they affect water users?
 Focus mainly on the problems experienced by agricultural users.
 Are there ways that Ag users can minimise their dependence on water access?
 Write a brief report on your findings and submit with your assignment.

-- Visit a farmer or agricultural producer who incorporated irrigation systems.
+Visit (real or virtual) a farmer or agricultural producer who incorporated irrigation systems.
 Find sufficient farmers (producers) who use spray, micro, surface and flood systems.

 There should be plenty of water for everyone, however three controlling factors: very unequal distribution, rapidly rising demand, and increasing pollution around urban and industrial areas - means that some areas of the planet are already using water at a greater rate than it is being replenished.
 Taking Australia as an example, this includes parts of the states of Western Australia, New South Wales and Victoria.
 Water management will become increasingly important as the world tries to cater for the increasing demand for useable water.